nitinkohli/fixed_point_privacy/ARTIFACT-APPENDIX.md

 See `runtime_experiment.ipynb`.
 This notebook generates Figure 7 from the paper, which displays the execution time of our approach relative to alternative approaches.

 This experiment reproduces "Main Result 2": a fixed-point method requires larger runtime compared to existing baselines, but the use of a heuristic constructor means the runtime is still competitive with other approaches.
-Note that the execution time values on the y-axis of this plot may differ if the execution of this notebook occurs on a machine with different hardware than the one it was originally generated on (Apple M2 laptop with 8 GB of memory).
-However, we expect qualitative features of this Figure to remain true regardless even if other hardware is used.
+Note that the execution time values on the y-axis of this plot may differ if the execution of this notebook occurs on a machine with different hardware than the one it was originally generated on (Apple 2.3 GHz 8-Core Intel Core i9 laptop with 32 GB 2400 MHz DDR4).
+However, we expect qualitative features of this Figure to remain true regardless even if other hardware is used (in particular, while the y-values for each plot may be lower if a faster computer is used -- or that the y-values for each plot may be higher if a slower computer is used -- the ordering of the curves right to left are expected to remain consistent).
 The compute time of this is 20 minutes, with only a couple of minutes of human time to press the run button and check the figure and table values.

 ## Limitations